groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/nodejs-java/_index.en.md

     - title: "Convert PDF to image"
       content: |
         A commonly encountered scenario involves converting an entire PDF document or specific pages into a collection of images.
 GroupDocs.Conversion for Node.js via Java offers the capability to convert PDFs into various image formats, such as TIFF, JPG, PNG, GIF, BMP, and more.
-        Unlike other conversions, this process requires the declaration of a SavePageStream delegate, which specifies the naming format for the saved images.
         You can select your preferred image format using the ImageFileType class.
-        {{< landing/code title="Converting PDF to PNG in Javascript">}}
+        {{< landing/code title="Converting PDF to PNG in JavaScript">}}
         ```javascript {style=abap}
+        import { Converter, ImageConvertOptions } from '@groupdocs/groupdocs.conversion';

         // Load the source PDF file
-        const converter = new groupdocs.conversion.Converter("resume.pdf");
+        const converter = new Converter("resume.pdf");
         const getPageStream = (page) => fs.createWriteStream(util.format("resume-page-%s.png", page));

-        // Set the convert options for PNG format
+        // Set the convert options and specify the output image type
-        const options = new groupdocs.conversion.ImageConvertOptions();
+        const convertOptions = new ImageConvertOptions();
-        options.setFormat(groupdocs.conversion.ImageFileType.Png);
+        convertOptions.setFormat(ImageFileType.Png);

-        // Convert to PNG format
+        // Convert each page of PDF document to PNG
-        converter.convert(getPageStream, options);
+        converter.convert(getPageStream, convertOptions);
         ```
         {{< /landing/code >}}